 There’s no fighting over these nails – we all agree they’re simply adorable.
 In fact, these are the cuties we’re going to go for next.
 Which ones are your favourite so far?

-We’ve already expressed our love for paw prints, and these pink paw prints with white cats are utterly beautiful.
+We’ve already expressed our love for paw prints, and these pink paw prints with a pink bow are utterly beautiful.
 So much so in fact, we’ve definitely added this to the list.
 The list is pretty long now… We should probably get around to heading to the salon soon!

 If you’re ever halfway through your at-home mani and you make a smudge on your nails, don’t rush to start all over again.
 We have a great tip for you!
 If you dab the tiniest bit of nail polish remover over the smudge and let it run off the nail, the polish will smooth out.
 Once the polish has dried, add a top, thinner coat (you should find it’s smoother), and finish with your top coat as you usually would.